top of page

 With the expansion of interest in this art form there are now a plethora of available pre-made shapes and items to burn on as well as pieces of wood and plywood, making it a great craft for anyone to have a go and create something decorative and/or useful.
 But be warned, Pyrography is incredibly addictive!

-This is because for me the important aspect of pyrography is that more direct connection with nature and the woods I am using.
+In my own art I prefer to use natural pieces of wood, this is because for me the important aspect of pyrography is that direct connection with nature and the woods I am using.

 Razertip Pyrography Machine